Standing Water in Dishwasher? Quick Fix Guide (2026)

 Water stays in the dishwasher tub when something prevents the drain pump from moving it out.
 Here are the most common causes, in order of frequency:

 Clogged filter The cylindrical filter at the bottom of the tub collects food particles and grease.
 A clogged filter restricts flow to the drain pump, leaving water in the tub.
-Most manufacturers recommend cleaning the filter monthly; we find many homeowners go 6-12 months without cleaning it.
+Most manufacturers recommend cleaning the filter monthly.
+We find many homeowners go 6-12 months without cleaning it.
 A heavily clogged filter is gummy with grease and smells bad.

 Blocked air gap or drain hose If your sink has a small chrome dome on the counter (the air gap), it can clog with mineral deposits and debris.
 A blocked air gap restricts the drain path and causes water to back up into the tub, or to overflow onto the counter.
 A kinked drain hose behind the dishwasher creates a similar restriction.